6 Hip-Opening Stretches To Do During Pregnancy - Baby Chick

 Share

 Stretching and exercise are so important during pregnancy.
 Why, do you ask?
-Now that you’re carrying around extra weight and fluids, it can make you feel sore, tired, and downright uncomfortable.
-Stretching during your pregnancy helps relieve your aching joints, reduce muscle tension, relieve lower back pain, increase flexibility, help you relax, and, BEST of all, better prepare you for childbirth.
-These hip-opening stretches are things that you can benefit from when you’re preparing to give birth.
-What pregnant mama doesn’t want that?
+Now that you’re carrying extra weight and fluids, it can make you feel sore, tired, and downright uncomfortable.1,2 Stretching during your pregnancy helps relieve your aching joints, reduces muscle tension, relieves lower back pain, increases flexibility, helps you relax, and, BEST of all, better prepares you for childbirth.3 You can benefit from these hip-opening stretches when you’re preparing to give birth.
+What pregnant mama doesn’t want that?!

 A pregnant woman doing the Butterfly / Tailor Pose

-This is a fantastic hip-opening stretch for the inner thighs, hips, and groin.
-This pose helps widen your hips, but it also helps ease aches in your lower back.
+This is a fantastic hip-opening stretch for the inner thighs, hips, and groin.3,5,6 This pose helps widen your hips, but it also helps ease aches in your lower back.6 Here’s how to do it:

-1. While sitting on the ground, bring the soles of your shoes together, allowing your knees to point out to each side.
+1. While sitting on the ground, bring the soles of your shoes or feet together, allowing your knees to point out to each side.

 2. Grasping your feet or ankles, draw both heels in as close to your body as is comfortable.